Skip to Main Content

 Should you cancel your credit card when the 0% intro APR ends?

-Unless you’re paying an annual fee, keeping the account open is probably more beneficial, even if you don’t plan to use the card in the future.
-Keeping that line of credit contributes positively to two of the most critical factors in your credit score: credit utilization and length of credit history.
+Unless you’re paying an annual fee, keeping the account open is probably more beneficial than closing it.
+That’s because it contributes positively to two of the most critical factors in your credit score: credit utilization and length of credit history.

-Closing a credit card, on the other hand, could reduce your available credit and eventually shorten your length of credit history — both of which could temporarily lower your credit score.
+Closing a credit card could reduce your available credit and eventually shorten your length of credit history — both of which could temporarily lower your credit score.

-You might even want to continue using your credit card — not to avoid interest, but as an everyday spending card.
-Some of the best zero-interest credit cards also offer cash back rewards, making them a valuable addition to your wallet even after the 0 percent intro APR expires.
+Depending on the card, you might even want to continue using it as an everyday spending card.
+Some of the best balance transfer credit cards also offer cash back rewards, making them a valuable addition to your wallet even after the 0 percent intro APR expires.

 The bottom line

 When your intro APR ends, your credit card’s regular APR will kick in on any remaining and new balances.
-Knowing when your promotional period ends helps you pay off your balance beforehand and keeps you from being surprised by mounting interest on a residual balance.
+Knowing when your promotional period ends can help you pay off your balance beforehand and keep you from being surprised by mounting interest on a residual balance.